 How To Get To Borobudur Temple

-Right now the choice for public transportation is plenty compared to years ago.
+Right now the choice of public transportation is plenty compared to years ago.
 Previously, there is only 2 departures from Adisucipto airport and Jombor bus shelter using Trans Jogja.
 Now, tourists staying downtown could catch the Damri bus from Tugu train station with a ticket cost Rp70.000.
 The second option is to catch the bus from Hotel Limaran, Gondomanan, with a fare of Rp20.000.

 There is also another departure from UC UGM that cost Rp30.000.
 And last, for tourists heading to Borobudur from Yogyakarta’s new airport.
 DAMRI bus is available just outside the departure terminal, and the bus fare is Rp70.000.